1. Zivian Knowledge Portal

 The Collaborations view can be filtered by state, monthly attestation status, or collaboration status.
 If any of your collaborations have monthly requirements that still need to be completed, they will have an “Action Required” status next to them in the list.

-To view details about each collaboration, click your collaborator’s name and you can view additional information about them.
-Here you will find your collaborator’s contact information, and your collaboration documents.
+To view details about each collaboration, click your collaborator’s name and review additional information about them.
+Here you will find your collaborator’s contact information and your collaboration documents.

 If you see any “action required” flags, that means that there is still an outstanding monthly requirement that has not been completed.